Blockchain technology and intellectual property ownership

 Blockchain based technology has experienced impressive growth over the past five years.
-It went from being ignored or unheard of, to becoming a buzz phrase in the innovation and technological world.
+It went from being ignored or unheard of, to becoming a buzz phrase in the innovation and securing the technological world.
 Before it was researched only by startups.
 Today it is at the top of the agenda of major multinational companies including the likes of Microsoft, Google, Apple, Amazon and IBM, as well as all leading fintech firms.
 It is fair to say that blockchain technology has demonstrated its potential to shake up the financial world, with as wide a revolution as that experienced when the internet came to be.
 It is therefore for good reason that the fintech industry and governments are jumping on the bandwagon to capitalise on the technology and pioneer its potential.

 Blockchain use for intellectual property rights management

 There are many countries where copyright does not mandate registration and protection is automatic upon creation of an original qualifying work.
 This means that there is often no adequate means for authors to catalogue and time stamp their works, making ownership hard to prove.
 Moreover, it is quite difficult for authors to see who is using their work, and equally challenging for third parties using a work to know who to seek a license from.
 This makes it almost impossible for authors to stop infringements or to maximise the return, be it financial or other, on their works.